-Understanding the difference between protection rule sets and audit rule sets
+Understanding the difference between protection, exception and audit rule sets

-There are two types of rule sets: audit and protection.
+There are several types of rule sets: protection, exceptions, and audit.

-The Threats tab in rule sets does not always list the same protections, as this depends on whether you are looking at a protection rule set or audit rule set.
+The Threats tab of rule sets does not list exactly the same protections depending on whether it is a protection/exception set or an audit set.
 For more information, see the section Managing vulnerability exploitation.

-In protection rule sets, the agent evaluates rules individually and in this order:
+In a protection or exception rule set, the agent evaluates the rules one by one and in the following order:

 - If an action is prohibited for a resource, the agent will generate a log, block the action and stop scanning any other rules that apply to this resource.